czbiohub-sf/scRFE/docs/source/references.rst

 ..

-Users will also want to normalize your data before running scRFE.
+You may also want to normalize your data before running scRFE.
 Example code is below:

 .. code:: bash